-Note: 2018 Interim rates have been recalculated to represent $\frac{1}{2}$ of the final approved $\frac{1}{2}$ 018 tax rates.
+Note: 2020 Interim rates have been recalculated to represent 1⁄2 of the final approved 2020 tax rates.

-As indicated previously, the interim tax rates for 2019 are lower than 50% of the final 2018 tax rates due to reassessment increases (with the exception of the vacant/excess land classes for reasons outlined above).
-The above noted decreases incorporate any assessment shifts and growth related impacts as well as any impact related to the changes in estimated education tax rates.
+As indicated previously, the interim tax rates for 2021 are only slightly lower than 50% of the final 2020 tax rates (with the exception of the new construction vacant/excess land classes), due to the lack of reassessment increases.
+The above noted decreases incorporate any assessment shifts and growth related impacts as well as any impact related to the changes in the Provincially approved education tax rates.

-It must be emphasized that this calculation of 2019 interim tax rates does not incorporate any potential 2019 operating levy increase.
-That impact will not be known until Council reviews the 2019 Tax Supported Operating Budget in April.
-Also, the final 2019 total tax rates could be impacted by changes in tax policy, as well as any changes in assessment in the first quarter of 2019, not to mention differences in the education tax rates from what has been estimated.
-For these reasons, the final 2019 total tax rates will not be presented to Council until May/June.
+It must be emphasized that this calculation of 2021 interim tax rates does not incorporate any potential 2021 operating levy increase.
+That impact will not be known until Council reviews the 2021 Tax Supported Operating Budget in March.
+Also, the final 2021 total tax rates could be impacted by changes in tax policy, as well as any changes in assessment in the first quarter of 2021.
+For these reasons, the final 2021 total tax rates will not be presented to Council until June.

-As noted, this is the third year of the phase-in of increases in assessed values to ensure all properties reflect their final CVA values by 2020, based on the valuation date of January 1, 2016 (known as the "Destination" value).
+As noted, 2021 is a year of no reassessment impacts, so all properties reflect their final CVA values, based on the valuation date of January 1, 2016 (known as the "Destination" value).
 Some properties may have a change in assessment due to supplementary assessments being issued last year for enhancements/additions to the property, or a reduction due to a successful Request for Reconsideration/Assessment Review Board decision.
-Post Roll Assessment Notices (PRAN's) were also issued last year which could result in an increase or decrease in assessment and/or a tax class change for a particular property.
-As a result, the 2019 interim tax levy for an individual property will be based on the "annualized" taxation in 2018 to the extent that the adjustments mentioned above have been reflected on the returned assessment roll for 2019 taxation.
-Impacts of the 2018 returned assessment for 2019 taxation (i.e. shifts in burden between tax classes and net growth) are the subject of a separate report to Council scheduled for late February.

-For properties that have significant assessment changes, there is the potential that the interim taxes, although billed in accordance with the prescribed legislation, will vary significantly from the estimated total annual taxes for 2019.
+Post Roll Assessment Notices (PRAN's) were also issued last year which could result in an increase or decrease in assessment an/or a tax class change for a particular property.
+As a result, the 2021 interim tax levy for an individual property will be based on the "annualized" taxation in 2020 to the extent that the adjustments mentioned above have been reflected on the returned assessment roll for 2021 taxation.
+Impacts of the 2020 returned assessment for 2021 taxation (i.e. shifts in burden between tax classes and net growth) are the subject of a separate report to Council being presented at the February 9th Council in Committee meeting (FIN-02-2021 Analysis of Assessment Update).
+For properties that have significant assessment changes, there is the potential that the interim taxes, although billed in accordance with the prescribed legislation, will vary significantly from the estimated total annual taxes for 2021.
 Section 317(9) of the Act contemplates these situations by including the following provision:

-"If the council of a municipality is of the opinion that the taxes levied under subsection (1) on a property are too high or too low in relation to its estimate of the total taxes that will be levied on the property, the council may adjust the taxes on the property under subsection (1) to the extent it considers appropriate."
+"If the Council of a municipality is of the opinion that the taxes levied under subsection (1) on a property are too high or too low in relation to its estimate of the total taxes that will be levied on the property, the council may adjust the taxes on the property under subsection (1) to the extent it considers appropriate."

-For the above situations, it is recommended that the Treasurer be delegated the authority to make adjustments to the interim tax levy on a particular property (this would be effected by applying the recommended interim tax rates to the assessed value of the individual property for 2019).
+For the above situations, it is recommended that the Treasurer be delegated the authority to make adjustments to the interim tax levy on a particular property (this would be effected by applying the recommended interim tax rates to the assessed value of the individual property for 2021).

-It is estimated that, by utilizing these provisions and the "notional tax rates" indicated above, all taxpayers' interim tax bills should be approximately 50% of the estimated total tax bill for 2019 (excluding the impacts of Council's approval of increased tax levy requirements or tax policy changes for 2019).
+It is estimated that, by utilizing these provisions and the "notional tax rates" indicated above, all taxpayers' interim tax bills should be approximately 50% of the estimated total tax bill for 2021 (excluding the impacts of Council's approval of increased tax levy requirements or tax policy changes for 2021).